fzp/jekyll-TeXt-theme/_posts/2020-3-10-compute-quantile.md

 Only quantile 0.4 and quantile 0.9, the Bucket algorithm wins.
 Otherwise, the t-Digest is better.

-Most t-Digest’s error rate is less than 1%(except 1 case), some of them less than  0.1%.
+Most t-Digest's error rate is less than 1%(except 1 case), some of them less than  0.1%.
-Most latencyHistogram’s error rate is larger than 1%(except 1 case), several times larger than t-Digest’s.
+Most latencyHistogram's error rate is larger than 1%(except 1 case), several times larger than t-Digest’s.

 So t-Digest is better.